solita/ade-notify-api-reference-gcp/README.md

 ## Scheduler jobs
 Notification of manifests of data sources where **single_file_manifest** is set to **false** must be scheduled with Cloud Scheduler jobs.
 Otherwise files would only be collected to manifests, but the manifests would never be closed and loaded by Agile Data Engine.
 Define scheduler jobs in the [Terraform template](terraform/scheduler_jobs.tf).

+# Notes
+OBJECT_METADATA_UPDATE events are tracked to enable re-notifying files with simple metadata changes, e.g. by updating a metadata timestamp.